No plans for Jermaine Jenas to present TalkSport in ‘immediate future’ – reports

 According to official figures published last year, Jenas earned £190,000 to £194,999 for his work on the FA Cup, Match Of The Day and the World Cup at the BBC.

-It is understood that TNT Sports was unaware of the status of Jenas’s employment with the BBC.
+It is understood TNT Sports was unaware of the status of Jenas’s employment with the BBC.

-The father-of-four joined The One Show in 2020 as a stand-in co-host following the departure of Matt Baker, and he was made a permanent fixture the following year.
+The father-of-four joined The One Show in 2020 as a stand-in co-host following the departure of Matt Baker.
+He was made a permanent fixture the following year.

+He has been widely regarded as a natural successor to replace Gary Lineker as host of Match Of The Day, but was noticeably absent from Saturday’s first episode of the new season.

-During his football career, he appeared for the England national team and played for Nottingham Forest, Newcastle United, Tottenham, Aston Villa and Queens Park Rangers.
+During his football career, he appeared for England and played for Nottingham Forest, Newcastle United, Tottenham, Aston Villa and Queens Park Rangers.

 Jenas also hosts Formula E race coverage for TNT Sports.